 Straight hair tends to become weighed down by too much product, and since oil travels right down a strand of straight hair, this hair type also tends to become oily the fastest.
 Frequent washing with gentle cleaners might be needed.
 Goddard also recommends avoiding butter, serums or any product that contains oil.

 Regarding wavy hair: “Dry shampoos and texture sprays are the best solutions.
 Wavy hair should also be cared for and styled without oil-based and creamy products.
 Instead, try a water-based gel or mousse to boost volume and don’t forget to use a diffuser - it will reduce frizz,” said Goddard.

 For those with oily scalps or flakes, consider a weekly scalp detoxifier like GRO Scalp Detoxifying Serum to cleanse and clarify the scalp.
-For especially stressed out scalps, try GRO+ Advanced Scalp Detoxifying Serum with hemp to soothe your scalp and optimizing your dermal microbiome.

 Additionally, Goddard advised that kinky/curly hair shouldn't be combed or brushed regularly.